-Figure 6.a - Unrestricted regionalisation.

-Figure 6.b - Population-restricted regionalisation
+Figure 6. (a) Unrestricted regionalization. (b) Population-restricted regionalization.

-A simple way to add restrictions to SKATER is to set upper and lower limits for certain attributes of a region.
-If a solution is off-limits, it will be considered invalid.
-Thus, the search strategy includes both a condition of homogeneity of regions and a condition for minimum or maximum value of attributes in a region.
-We performed a second regionalisation procedure with a constraint of a minimum population of 500,000 inhabitants for a region.
-The result is shown in Figure 6.b.
-Regions are more balanced in population, which now varies from 651,513 to 2,543,743 inhabitants.
+second regionalization procedure with a constraint of a minimum population of 500 000 inhabitants for a region.
+The result is shown in figure 6(b).
+Regions are more balanced in population, which now varies from 651 513 to 2 543 743 inhabitants.

-5 Comparison between SKATER and AZP
+5. Comparison between SKATER and AZP

 In this section, we compare the SKATER and the AZP algorithms.
-We selected AZP since it is a well-known algorithm and has been used for regionalisation of the UK Census (Openshaw and Rao, 1995, Openshaw and Alvanides, 2001, Alvanides et al., 2002, Martin, 2003).
+We selected AZP, since it is a well-known algorithm and has been used for regionalization of the UK Census (Openshaw and Rao 1995, Openshaw and Alvanides 2001, Alvanides et al. 2002, Martin 2003).
 The AZP algorithm is also a constrained classification procedure of the same type as SKATER.
-We recognise there is no decisive way to compare two classification methods, because performance is dependent of characteristics of the data set used in the study.
+We recognize that there is no decisive way to compare two classification methods, because performance is dependent on the characteristics of the data set used in the study.
 Nevertheless, we can detect some trends with well-selected experiments.
 We compared SKATER with AZP in a series of experiments with different arrangements of number of objects, number of attributes, and resulting regions.
 The grouping condition used by the two algorithms in the two experiments was the internal homogeneity of the regions.
-We used three data sets in the comparison: 96 districts of the municipality of São Paulo; b) 415 municipalities of the Brazilian state of Bahia state; and c) 853 municipalities of the state of Minas Gerais.
+We used three data sets in the comparison: (1) 96 districts of the municipality of São Paulo; (2) 415 municipalities of the Brazilian state of Bahia state; and (3) 853 municipalities of the state of Minas Gerais.
 The attributes used in the experiments were socio-economic variables.

 We implemented the AZP as described in Openshaw and Rao (1995).
-We used the same stopping condition for both methods in all experiments (SC = 10).
-In our tests, the AZP method has shown to be sensitive to the choice of the initial partition, changing the quality of resulting partitions in a significant way.
-This fact suggests that this method has a tendency to converge to local maximums.
+We used the same stopping condition for both methods in all experiments (SC=10).
+In our tests, the AZP method has been shown to be sensitive to the choice of the initial partition, changing the quality of resulting partitions in a significant way.
+This fact suggests that this method has a tendency to converge to local maxima.
 This problem has been pointed out in Openshaw and Rao (1995).
-Following their suggestion, we ran the AZP method 5 times for each experiment, using different initial partitions.
-We took the best value of the 5 runs as the partition quality for the AZP method.
+Following their suggestion, we performed the AZP method five times for each experiment, using different initial partitions.
+We took the best value of the five runs as the partition quality for the AZP method.

 We compared SKATER and AZP for processing speed and quality of the resulting partitions.
 We tested three cases: different number of objects, different number of attributes, and different number of resulting regions.
 The first experiment used the three data sets that have a different number of objects (96 for São Paulo, 415 for Bahia, and 845 for Minas Gerais).
-The number of resulting clusters and the number of attributes were the same (20 clusters and 3 attributes).
-The results are shown in Table 2.
-The second experiment used the same data set (415 municipalities of state of Bahia), the same number of resulting regions (20) and varied the number of attributes (3, 6, and 9 attributes).
-The results are shown in Table 3.
-The third experiment used the same data set (415 municipalities of Bahia state), the same number of number of attributes (3) and varied the number of resulting clusters (20, 40, 60).
-The results are shown in Table 4.
+The number of resulting clusters and the number of attributes were the same (20 clusters and three attributes).
+The results are shown in table 2.
+The second experiment used the same data set (415 municipalities of state of Bahia) and same number of resulting regions (20), and varied the number of attributes (three, six, and nine attributes).
+The results are shown in table 3.
+The third experiment used the same data set (415 municipalities of Bahia state) and same number of number of number of resulting clusters (20, 40, 60).
+The results are shown in table 4.